angary/angary.github.io/content/posts/unsw-course-review.md

 - TODO

 ## MATH1131 - Mathematics 1A
-*Linear algebra, calculus*

-**Overview**
+*Linear algebra (complex numbers, vectors, linear equations, matrices), calculus (limits, continuity, integration, logarithms, exponentials, hyperbolic functions)*

+### Overview

 Goes over linear algebra and calculus.
+In my opinion, the calculus part started of pretty dry as it was focused a lot on the definition of a limit, etc. I originally was doing 1141, but dropped it after a couple of weeks due to terrible time management and me adapting from high school to uni + work.
+It's pretty normal to get close to full marks for your pre exam mark and lost most your marks in the final exam.

+**Will I struggle in this course if I haven't done 3U or 4U?**

-From when I did it, you may benefit if you've done 4U math in high school, though not unheard of for students to do very well in this course without 4U (and even pick up MATH1241 next term).
+You'll have to put in more effort, but it's 100% not impossible to do very well.
+It's not unheard of for students to not do 4U, but do well in 1131, and then even pick up 1241.

-Recommended resources
+**Should I do this or MATH1241?**

+From what I know MATH1241 requires you to do / submit assignments earlier, and go more into mathematical proofs.
+However, for most people doing CS, I'd argue the extra content in 1241 will not be relevant.
+So if you want to do more math, feel free to do 1241.

+**Recommended resources**
 - Get the online textbook for the course from moodle (I found this more useful than the lectures)

 ## ECON1101 - Microeconomics 1
 *Microeconomics idk man*

-**Overview**
+### Overview

 Quite a fun course, where you're required to complete a mid sem, play a game called Playconomics and a final exam.
-From what I know, every term, students tend to find a bug with Playconomics resulting in a free 20 marks.
+Alberto's lecturers were great fun, and the first lecture was a bit like a comedy night live (until covid hit and things were online).

 Overall, the course is a good introduction to Economics (though nothing you can't learn from casually watching Youtube videos).
+However, we had to pay $40 for the textbook + Playconomics.
 I decided to drop commerce after this course since I didn't find the course as engaging and writing long answer responses / essays wasn't my thing.

+**Is this course a WAM booster?**

+To be fair it was pretty easy when I did it.
+They created a giant database of questions, some of which would be in the final exam, so that students could revise the content.
+However, in my exam, there was a lot of vague game theory questions (likely because the exam was online, so students had access to their answers they made before the exam) which were tricky.

+**What is Playconomics?**

+In the lectures, they mention a revolutionary award winning game, where students who played it got better marks.
+In reality, it was because the game tended to broken, and a free 20 marks.
+According to Alberto, every time, some engineering students manage to find an exploit and form a engineering cartel, resulting in some oligarchy of the economy, disrupting the economies of other players.

 **Recommended resources**
-- TODO
+- Read the textbook that they give you

 # 20T2
 ## COMP1521 - Computer System Fundamentals
 *Bits & bytes, MIPs (assembly language), file systems, concurrency, virtual memory*

-**Overview**
+### Overview

 A course where you learn about low level bits & bytes, the MIPs assembly language, and file systems.
 This was my least favourite 1st year course, as the content was pretty dry.